Skip to contents

 • R_corrected: Case reproduction number with right-truncation correction

-• shifted_date: Dates shifted forward by one mean serial interval
+• shifted_date: Dates shifted forward by mean serial interval (if shift = TRUE)

 Details

-3. Aggregating these likelihoods to estimate the number of secondary cases generated by each case
+3. Aggregating normalized likelihoods to estimate expected secondary cases per primary case

 References